rapyuta-robotics/rapyuta-io-docs/hugo/content/getting-started/create-new-package.md

 **Docker** as the **Executable Type**, and then enter the docker image URL in the **Docker image** box.
 {{% notice info %}}
-The maximum size of the docker image is 10 GB
+The maximum size of the docker image is 10 GB for cloud deployment
 {{% /notice %}}
 11. Add a ROS topic by clicking **Add ROS topic**, specify the name of the ROS topic in the **Name** box, and choosing **Maximum QoS**.
 In this example,